jamlib/audioc/README.md

 Child directories of specified PATH, as well as files within PATH itself, are considered to be albums or live performances belonging to the specified artist.

+### Bitrate (-bitrate V0 OR -bitrate 320)

+Convert other audio formats to MP3 using `libmp3lame` encoding and either V0 (variable 256kbps) or 320
+(constant 320kbps) bitrate.

+To skip converting FLAC audio, include ` - FLAC` at the end of the album folder name.

 ### Collection (-collection)

 Immediate child directories of specified PATH are considered to be artists.
 Child directories of each